 Unless you’ve got an epic commute (in which case you might prefer to take a look at the road cycling kit list further down the page), the priority is to stay dry, warm (or cool if it’s summer), and arrive at work clean and relatively unruffled… all while beating the traffic.

-Commuting in an urban environment is stop/start by nature, so commuters tend to alternate between feeling warm when they’re moving but can cool down quickly when they stop at traffic lights and junctions.
+Cycling to work in an urban environment is stop/start by nature, so commuters tend to alternate between feeling warm when they’re moving and cooling down quickly when they stop at traffic lights and junctions.

 Visibility in busy urban environments is also important, so commuter-focused kit will often have hi-vis and/or reflective elements, and in some cases integrated lights.